gcarpentier4209/perma_farmer/readme.md

 # Getting started

+Find in the Conception folder the MCD and Mockups of the application.

 ## Installation

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/5.4/installation#installation)